Set up and use sales tax in QuickBooks Online

 Step 2: Tell QuickBooks where you collect sales tax

-Step 3: Add tax categories to your products and services
+Step 3: Add sales tax categories to your products and services

 When you're ready, you can assign sales tax categories to anything you sell.
-This lets QuickBooks know how much sales tax you need to charge based on what, or where, you're selling.
+This lets QuickBooks know how much sales tax you need to charge based on what exactly you're selling.

 Step 4: Double-check your customers' info

-Tax rates can also change if you ship products or perform services at your customer's address.
-Not all customers are required to pay sales tax, like churches, schools, and other non-profit organizations.
+The sales tax rates can also change if you ship products or perform services at your customer's address.
+And some customers are not required to pay sales tax, like churches, schools, or other non-profit organizations.

 Step 5: Track sales tax from your customers